rohan911438/ImpactX/README.md

 		- If you’re the owner:
 			- Distribute: enter recipients, weights, and totalAmount to call distribute
 			- Withdraw: move remaining tokens to a target address
+    - Advanced:
+      - Use the Override section to paste a known pool/token for the current chain and Save
+      - Use the Deploy section for a one‑click backend deploy if you have a funded deployer key

 ## Architecture